 These two verses trouble modern American city-dwellers.
 “What did the fig tree do wrong?”
 We don’t live in an agricultural society.
 Let me illustrate.
 Cattle farmers load up their livestock and take them to slaughterhouses.
 Do you work in one?
 No?
 Do you like hamburgers?
 Yes?
 Okay, where does the beef come from?

 Now here’s a story that happened in my own life.
-I was sitting in the large dining room of the mother of prosperous dairy farmer, who lived in her own house on the property, on Monday morning (the usual get-together time), and the various farmers were chatting about the animals.
+I was sitting in the large dining room of the mother of prosperous dairy farmer, who lived in her own house on the property, on Monday morning (the usual get-together time).
+The various farmers were chatting about the animals.
 The dairy farmer owned a horse that was unproductive and getting old.
 They decided to shoot it and have it hauled off to the glue factory.
 They even decided that the best thing was to put the rifle barrel right on its forehead and pull the trigger.
 The dairy farmer, gruff and tough, said to me, “Come on!”
 He wanted me to join them in the shooting.
 I recoiled and objected: “Oh, come on!
 It’s not hurting anybody!
 Let it live!”
 I could easily imagine the horse coming up to the men and expecting a treat or a little affection on the forehead.
 I was a grad student then, and I spent my days in a cocoon, on campus.
 They walked out the door with a determined look on their faces, ignoring me.
 They didn’t blink or show the tiniest bit of hesitation or remorse.
 This is business.
 They were used to death on the farm.
 To this day, I don’t know whether they actually shot the poor thing.
 I didn’t ask.
 Maybe we are not so different from how agricultural people were two thousand years ago, after all!